 Depending on your specific loan situation, refinancing your Nelnet student loans may be a better repayment option.
 With refinancing, a lender pays off your existing loans and you receive a new loan.
 Your new loan will have new terms, a new interest rate and new repayment options.

 If you can secure a lower interest rate, you could save thousands of dollars in interest payments over the life of your loan.
-You must have established credit or a cosigner (if applicable) in order to qualify for refinancing and get a low rate.
+You must have established credit or a cosigner (if applicable) to qualify for refinancing and get a low rate.

 Refinancing will turn your federal student loans into private loans.
 You’ll lose access to federal protections like loan forgiveness, IDR plans, forbearance, and deferment options.